Achievable logoAchievable logo

 • Have more time on all others!!

-• 3 - Medium for me.
-I’m somewhat familiar with the topic or find it interesting.
-The vocabulary may have some unfamiliar words but I can understand the gist from context and the structure isn’t overly complicated.
+• 3 - Medium difficulty.
+You’re somewhat familiar with the topic or find it interesting.
+Some vocabulary may be unfamiliar, but you can get the gist from context, and the sentence structure isn’t overly complex.

 This passage is taken from “The relationship between energy consumption, economic growth and carbon dioxide emissions in Pakistan” by Khan, M.K., Khan, M.I., and Rehan, M., found at SpringerOpen.